Why doesn’t the company provide financial forecasts for the future?

 Who are the auditors of Embracer Group?

-The auditor of Embracer Group AB (publ) is E & Y AB, with Ulrich Adolfsson (born in 1965) as auditor-in-charge since the 2006 annual general meeting.
-Ulrich Adolfsson is an authorized public accountant and member of FAR.
+The auditor of Embracer Group is Ernst & Young AB, with Johan Eklund (born in 1975) as auditor-in-charge since the 2020 annual general meeting.
+Johan Eklund is an authorized public accountant and member of FAR.

 Does Embracer Group release quarterly reports?

 Yes, you can find the dates for the reports in the calender.

 The Company has adopted a Compliance code which sets out the ground rules for all companies within the Embracer Group.
 Read more about our code here